-There has historically been a considerable amount of confusion about the question, “What is a surety bond?”, and what they’re all about, although some businessmen and the actual parties to a surety bond are much better informed.
+There has historically been a considerable amount of confusion about the question, “What is a surety bond?”, and what they’re all about, although some businessmen and the actual parties to a bond are much better informed.
 They are worth understanding though, because sureties serve a very useful purpose in the business world, and act as a kind of guarantee of professionalism when employed.
-Chubb Surety does a phenominal job discussing surety bonds.
+Chubb Surety does a phenominal job discussing them.

-NFP Surety has been the industry leader in surety solutions since 1984!
+Surety by NFP has been the industry leader in surety solutions since 1984!
 We can write all bond types, in all states!
 We have partnered with dozens of surety companies such as Travelers, Hartford, Philedelphia, HCC, Zurich, Chubb, SureTec, Nationwide, and more.
 Contact us today on our main website, call us at (800) 863-3210, or fill out our online application.
 It only takes a few minutes to get properly bonded.

 - contractor bond – when a bond is associated with a specific contract, this is the kind of bond which would be purchased.
 The Miller Act applies to all government jobs valued at $100,000 or more, and requires government contractors to post bonds guaranteeing job performance as well as payments to sub-contractors.

-- license bond – this type of bond is not related to a specific contract, but is still a bond which may be required of you, often for the purpose of obtaining a permit or license to operate within a particular area of interest, such as a state or municipal region.
+- license bond – this type is not related to a specific contract, but is still a bond which may be required of you, often for the purpose of obtaining a permit or license to operate within a particular area of interest, such as a state or municipal region.

 - court bond – a bond which the court system requires, and is imposed upon one of the parties in a legal case.

 - fidelity bond – this type protects your company against poor performance, employee theft, or other damage, and is not actually required by any party, but serves as insurance.

 Contact Us today, and learn how to get properly bonded.